psingapan/DemonSlayer-RNG-Combat/README.md

 **Update: To run the program, download the .sln file and open it in Visual Studio.
-The game may be buggy, working on revisions to story, character, and game mechanics.
+The game may be buggy.
+Revisions to story, character, and game mechanics coming soon.

                                                        --- DemonSlayer-RNG-Combat---